bhuisgen/ephemeral-scripts/README.md

 Boris HUISGEN <bhuisgen@hbis.fr>

-A set of shell scripts to prepare, use and backup your data on Amazon EC2 ephemeral disks.
+Systemd units to prepare, use and backup your data on Amazon EC2 ephemeral disks.

 ## Dependencies